Could the 2.6 $M_\odot$ object in GW190814 be a primordial black hole?: Results

 Note that $N_{\mathrm{binary}}/N_{\mathrm{total}}$ doesn't have to be necessarily at its minimum value; there may be more than one such binary system in $V_{\mathrm{LIGO}}$.
 As $N_{\mathrm{binary}}/N_{\mathrm{total}}$ approaches its maximum value of $N_1/N_2$, the requirement to maintain the observed rate has to be accounted for by reducing the temporal factor in $\mathcal{P}$.
-This argument further limits the upper bound of $\tau$, requiring timescales of merging that are constrained by the formation of stellar progenitors prior to reionization \cite{2019ffbh.book...67K}.

-The above discussion highlights the main challenge in the explanation of GW190814 with a primordial black hole secondary: it requires significant fine-tuning of $\tau$ in order to obtain the observed rate.
-The origin of this fine tuning is necessitated by the large abundance of primordial black holes -- as long as a stellar progenitor produces a $23\Msun$ black hole, it is guaranteed that at least one merger event will take place.
-Given the observed rate of LIGO events that contain black holes of ${\cal{O}}(20) M_\odot$ is $[9.7 - 101] {\mathrm{Gpc}}^{-3} {\mathrm{yr}}^{-1}$ \cite{2019PhRvX...9c1040A} we know that such objects must be quite abundant and in combination with the fine tuning of $\tau$ make the primordial black hole interpretation for the secondary component of GW190814 rather unlikely.
+This argument further limits $\tau_{\rm{min}}$ to values even closer to the age of the universe.
+One way to relax that constraint would be by lowering the value of $N_1$ using the fact that only stars with metallicities less than $0.1 Z_\odot$ would be able to produce a black hole remnant of the required mass \cite{2020ApJS..247...48K}.
+However, given that $n_2$ is extremely large (the MW contains of order $10^{9}$ primordial black holes if we assume $f=0.01$) a reduction in $n_1$ by even few orders of magnitude will have negligible effect on the results.